-'MSF Denounces Use of a Rwandan Refugee Camp in Tanzania as a 'Rear Base' for Hutu Forces,' Agence France-Presse, 17 June 1994 (in French).
+'MSF Denounces Use of a Rwandan Refugee Camp in Tanzania as a "Rear Base" for Hutu Forces,' AFP (France), 17 June 1994 (in French).

-According to Dr. Pécoul, who returned from Benaco, all represen-tatives of humanitarian aid organi-sations had to leave the camp on Wednesday, abandoning food and equipment due to threats by several thousand refugees led by people "identified as responsible for killings."
+According to Dr Pécoul [MSF France, General Director], who returned from Benaco, allrepresentatives of humanitarian aid organisations had to leave the camp on Wednesday, abandoning food and equipment due to threats by several thousand refugees led by people "identified as responsible for killings."
 (On Thursday, UNHCR in Nairobi had announced that an uprising occurred after the humanitarian organisations protested when several Hutu suspected of carrying out massacres returned to the camp.)
 "We can't go back to the camp now," Pécoul said, regretfully.
-"We are on a humanitarian strike of sorts."
-He said "the humanitarian aid that is needed must be strictly controlled and must not go to persons responsible for genocide."
+"We are on a humanitarian strike of sorts.
+The humanitarian aid that is needed must be strictly controlled and must not go to persons responsible for genocide."

-'Nicolas de Torrente,' MSF Activity in the Rwandan Crisis: A Critical History,' July 1995, (in French).
+'MSF Activity in the Rwandan Crisis: A Critical History,' Nicolas de Torrenté, July 1995 (in French).

-From then on, MSF F tried to adopt a strategy of conditional aid.
+From then on, MSF France tried to adopt a strategy of conditional aid.
 Followed by the other sections, MSF France demanded that certain measures be taken to limit the leaders' control over the camp and linked its continued assistance to satisfactory compliance with those conditions.